noopur08/odyssey/README.md

 # Space Odyssey X: The Ultimate Treasure Hunt Adventure

-Welcome to **Space Odyssey X**, an exhilarating treasure hunt experience created for the Film and Media Arts Club (FMAC) at BITS Goa.
+Welcome to **Space Odyssey X**, an exhilarating treasure hunt experience created for the Film Making Club, BITS Goa.
 Dive into a world where movie magic meets interactive adventure, featuring themes of zombies, time travel, and prison breaks.

 ## Overview